anssiruokonen/foundation-sprint/README.md

 ## Getting Started

 1. Access the workshop tool at https://anssiruokonen.github.io/foundation-sprint/
-2. Enter the password to access the workshop
+2. Start working through the modules
-3. Optionally check "Remember me for 24 hours" to skip password entry on future visits
+3. Your progress is automatically saved

 ## Workshop Modules